asticode/go-astilectron/README.md

 NOTE: you DON'T have to use the bootstrap, it's entirely up to you whether to use it or not.

-The bootstrap allows you to quickly create a one-window application using .html templates.
+The bootstrap allows you to quickly create a one-window application.

+## Using static files and remote messaging (the best way)

+In order to use the **bootstrap** with static files and remote messaging you must:

+- follow the following project organization:

+        |--+ resources
+            |
+            |--+ app (contains your static files such as .html, .css, .js, .png, etc.)
+        |--+ main.go

+- use the `MessageHandler` **bootstrap** option in order to handle remote messaging
+- use `remote messaging` in your static files

+## Using a web server

-In order to use the **bootstrap** you must:
+In order to use the **bootstrap** with a web server you must:

 - follow the following project organization: